andrewcodes404/redux-jumpoff/README.md

 Setup and ready for redux-form, redux-thunk, axios, firebase

-you will need to set up  .env  in ./src
+you will need to set up a .env file in the root dir

-Looks like this
+Looks something like this 👇

 REACT_APP_WEBSITE_NAME= ###-###